wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 8 Accordingly, it came to pass, on the twenty-second day of the second month, being the birth-day of Washington, the deliverer,

-9 That a mighty host came out of the province of the king, and went against the town of Ogdensburgh,
+9 That a mighty host came out of the province of the king, and went against the town of Ogdensburgh, and made capture thereof.

 10 And there were five slain and ten wounded of the people of Columbia, and about three score were taken by the servants of the king.